Bad Girl, Good Business

 Of course, cool swag and an end-of-show party were the last stops on the “field trip” before we boarded our buses, cars, trains, and planes.

 The party was sponsored by REACH at a place called Flight Club, where we all played high-tech darts, which was a great way to get to know people I hadn’t met during the conference itself.
-(I promised the founder of Crowda that I’d give him a shout-out here.
+(At the party, I promised the founder of Crowda that I’d give him a shout-out here.)
 The DJ was this renaissance dude, proving that real estate tech and its related businesses and people don’t need to be boring!

 So, what do you care about all this?